A traditional Edo townscape known for its noodles

 Ouchi-juku has several annual festivals, including one on the second weekend of February for the Ouchi-juku Snow Festival, and the Hange Mid-Summer Festival in July.

-If you ask a local when the best time to visit is, they will have a hard time deciding between the beautiful wintery scenery, the blossoming cherry trees in spring, or the refreshing summers.
+If you ask a local when the best time to visit is, they will have a hard time deciding between the beautiful wintery scenery, the flower-filled spring, or the refreshing summers.

 Eat like an Edo period local

 Ouchi-juku is famous for handmade soba noodles.
 However, instead of chopsticks, you are given a leek to use as cutlery.
 You'll also see many char fish roasting over an open fire, another local specialty.

 For a closer look at the Edo period lifestyle, stop by the Ouchi-juku Townscape Exhibition Hall.
-Located in the center of the main street, this building used to be an inn used by lords passing through on their way to Edo city.
-There are Edo period tools, an authentic interior, and various historical artifacts on display.
+Located in the center of the main street, this building has Edo period tools, an authentic interior, and various historical artifacts on display.

 Around the site

 On the way to Ouchi-juku is Yunokami Onsen, where you can enjoy Japanese hot springs and an open-air footbath.